 - 1-1/2 cups (6 ounces) shredded Colby-Monterey Jack cheese, divided

 - Cook pasta according to package directions.

 - Meanwhile, cook beef and onion in a large skillet over medium heat until meat is no longer pink; drain.
 Add the vegetables, water, tomato sauce, tomato paste, sloppy joe mix, parsley and oregano.
 Bring to a boil.
 Reduce heat; simmer, uncovered, for 7-9 minutes or until vegetables are crisp-tender.
 Drain pasta; stir into beef mixture.

-- Spoon half of the mixture into a greased 13-in. x 9-in. baking dish.
-Top with cottage cheese, 3/4 cup Colby-Monterey Jack and the remaining pasta mixture.
+- Spoon half of the mixture into a greased 13x9-in. baking dish.
+Top with cottage cheese, 3/4 cup Colby-Monterey Jack cheese and the remaining pasta mixture.

 - Cover and bake at 350° for 25 minutes.
 Uncover; sprinkle with remaining Colby-Monterey Jack cheese.
 Bake 5-10 minutes longer or until bubbly and cheese is melted.
 Yield: 8 servings.

 Reviews for Sloppy Joe Veggie Casserole

 "AWESOME!!!
 Will be adding this to my casserole collection.
 Only thing I did different was use green onions.
 Everyone in the family loved it and went back for seconds."